Mail Ballot Precincts

 The following additional times are also available for voting:

 Unfortunately, Minnesota law does not allow a mail ballot precinct voter to put their voted ballot directly into the tabulator/ballot box on Election Day.
 Voters who wish to put their voted ballot directly into the tabulator/ballot box may do so beginning 7 days prior to each election until the day before at the Auditor-Treasurer's Office.
+This is considered part of the absentee process and is called Direct Balloting.

 Non-Registered Voters in a Mail Ballot Precinct